-On August 8, 2006, the U.S. EPA Region V issued ArcelorMittal USA's Burns Harbor, Indiana facility a Notice of Violation ("NOV") alleging multiple violations of the Clean Air Act's Prevention of Significant Deterioration ("PSD") air permit requirements based on alleged failures by Bethlehem Steel dating back to early 1994.
-Based on recent court decisions and ongoing negotiations with the U.S. EPA, it is very likely that the US EPA will not enforce the alleged PSD permit violations by Bethlehem Steel against ArcelorMittal USA.
-The U.S. EPA Region V also conducted a series of inspections and issued information requests under the Federal Clean Air Act relating to the Burns Harbor, Indiana Harbor and Cleveland facilities.
-Some of the EPA's information requests and subsequent allegations relate to recent operations while others relate to historical actions under former facility owners that occurred 14 to 28 years ago.
-In October 2011, the U.S. EPA issued NOVs to Indiana Harbor West, Indiana Harbor East, Indiana Harbor Long Carbon, Burns Harbor and Cleveland alleging operational noncompliance based primarily on self-reported Title V permit concerns.
-Compliance data relating to the self-reported items indicate that ArcelorMittal's operations consistently achieve substantial rates of compliance with applicable permits and regulations.
-Comprehensive settlement discussions with the U.S. EPA and affected state agencies involving all of the NOVs are ongoing and a comprehensive settlement with the U.S. EPA, which is anticipated to encompass self-reported deviations through December 31, 2015 is being finalized for execution in 2016.
-The settlement will include payment of penalties, currently estimated at 6 and a three year compliance schedule for Indiana Harbor East non-compliance.
-Efforts to mitigate the total penalty to be paid by proposing a supplemental environmental proposal are also being explored
+On August 8, 2006, the United States EPA Region V issued ArcelorMittal USA's Burns Harbor, Indiana facility a Notice of Violation ("NOV") alleging multiple violations of the Clean Air Act's Prevention of Significant Deterioration ("PSD") air permit requirements, based on alleged failures by Bethlehem Steel dating back to early 1994.
+Based on recent court decisions and ongoing negotiations with the United States EPA, it is very likely that the US EPA will not enforce the alleged PSD permit violations by Bethlehem Steel against ArcelorMittal USA.
+The United States EPA Region V also conducted a series of inspections and issued information requests under the Federal Clean Air Act relating to the Burns Harbor, Indiana Harbor and Cleveland facilities.
+Some of the EPA's information requests and subsequent allegations relate to recent operations while others relate to historical actions under former facility owners that occurred several years ago.
+In October 2011, the United States EPA issued NOVs to Indiana Harbor West, Indiana Harbor East, Indiana Harbor Long Carbon, Burns Harbor and Cleveland alleging operational noncompliance based primarily on self-reported Title V permit concerns.
+Comprehensive settlement discussions with the United States EPA and affected state agencies involving all of the NOVs are ongoing and a comprehensive settlement with the United States EPA, which is anticipated to encompass selfreported non-compliance through at least December 31, 2015, is being finalized with execution anticipated in 2017.
+The settlement will include payment of penalties and injunctive relief.
+Efforts to mitigate the total penalty to be paid by proposing a supplemental environmental proposal are also being pursued.
+Liabilities associated with a comprehensive settlement are estimated at 12.

-In 2014, the ArcelorMittal Monessen coke plant was re-started after having been idled since 2008.
+In 2014, the ArcelorMittal Monessen coke plant was restarted after having been idled since 2008.
 Since re-start, state regulatory authorities ("PADEP") issued numerous NOVs, the majority of which concern Clean Air Act violations.
+United States

-U.S. EPA Region 3 also issued an NOV and, in addition, issued an information request seeking detailed testing and information concerning air compliance related issues.
-PADEP issued a proposed penalty assessment of \$780,100 for alleged violations occurring from April, 2014 thru May, 2015.
-Additional penalties may be forthcoming and are expected to be negotiated and addressed in Consent Decree negotiations with PADEP and U.S. EPA enforcement officials.
-In addition, a Citizens Suit was filed by a local environmental group under the Clean Air Act alleging that local residents were being impacted by many of the issues reflected in the outstanding NOVs.
+EPA Region 3 also issued an NOV and, in addition, issued an information request seeking detailed testing and information concerning air compliance related issues.
+PADEP issued a proposed penalty assessment of 1 for alleged violations occurring from April 2014 through May 2015.
+Additional penalties are being negotiated as part of comprehensive Consent Decree negotiations with PADEP and United States EPA enforcement officials.
+A Citizens Suit was filed by a local environmental group, Penn Environment, under the Clean Air Act alleging that local residents were being impacted by many of the issues reflected in the outstanding NOVs.
+Penn Environment is seeking penalties and injunctive relief.
+The litigation was stayed in 2016 and Penn Environment is participating in the Consent Decree negotiations.